 Here are some of the biggest challenges that arise in a slip and fall claim:

 How do you fight back when these challenges threaten to undermine your slip and fall claim?
-Your best option is to hire an experienced lawyer.
+You hire an experienced lawyer.

 Establishing the facts that warrant compensation is among the most important roles your attorney has.
-In fact, launching the investigation to gather evidence to support your case is how we begin our work for you.
+In fact, we begin our work for you by launching the investigation to gather evidence supporting your case.
 We meticulously identify every possible piece of evidence that could be valuable to your claim and track it down for you, making sure that it hasn’t been tampered with.

 Of course, your lawyer’s role doesn’t end with building a file of evidence in your favor.
-Far from being passive, our attorneys are actively representing you and your interests daily, initiating settlement demands and keeping the insurance adjuster’s attention focused consistently on your claim.
+Our attorneys will actively represent your interests daily, initiating settlement demands and keeping the insurance adjuster’s attention focused consistently on your claim.
 We won’t let your needs go ignored or your claim lag behind needlessly while your family suffers.

 From formal legal proceedings to less formal settlement negotiations, we represent our clients throughout every step of the process.